-Diocese of Blackburn Archdeaconry of Report prepared by: Name of Architect or Surveyor Address Email Telephone Date of inspection and weather conditions Date of report Date of previous report 2 Executive Summary This should give an overview of the report, identifying major concerns and urgent priorities.
+1 Diocese of Blackburn Archdeaconry of Report prepared by: Name of Architect or Surveyor Address 2 Executive Summary This should give an overview of the report, identifying major concerns and urgent priorities.
 Previous report: Repairs undertaken since the last report should be noted, together with outstanding recommendations.
 Brief description of the building (e.g. nave, chancel, west tower, north porch) and building history.
 State whether liturgical orientation is used.
-Plan of the church: The windows should be annotated; preferably using the method to be found on www.churchcare.co.uk/pdf view.php?id=37.
-Other plans, where available, can usefully be incorporated into the report, for example roof layout plans, churchyard plans.
-Etc. Though scaled plans are preferred these are not considered to be essential and clear diagrammatic layout plans are acceptable with the provision that, where these are not to scale this be indicated.
+Plan of the church : The windows should be annotated, preferably using the CVMA method.
+Other plans, where available, can usefully be incorporated into the report.